How to Charge a Deep Cycle Battery Properly

 Both offer the same set of key advantages:

-- Charges your batteries more quickly and conveniently.
+- Charge your batteries more quickly and conveniently.

 - You can charge up to four 12V lithium batteries at the same time.